suhanda/monorepo-template/README.md

 # `Turborepo` Vite starter

-This is an official starter Turborepo.
+This is an unofficial starter Turborepo, that modified for my needs. it is based on `with-vite` template

 ## Using this example